Dry eye syndrome: 12 ways to get relief

-The following is a list of dry eye treatments that are commonly used by eye doctors to reduce the signs and symptoms of dry eyes.
-Your eye doctor may recommend only one of these dry eye treatments or a combination of treatments, depending on the cause(s) and severity of your condition.
+The following is a list of dry eye treatments that are commonly used by opticians to reduce the signs and symptoms of dry eyes.
+Your optician may recommend only one of these dry eye treatments or a combination of treatments, depending on the cause(s) and severity of your condition.

 Also, some optometrists and ophthalmologists will have you complete a questionnaire about your symptoms prior to initiating dry eye treatment.
 Your answers to this survey are then used as a baseline, and the questionnaire may be administered again after several weeks of treatment to evaluate the effectiveness of the chosen treatment approach.

-Successful treatment of dry eyes requires that you are willing to follow your eye doctor's recommendations and that you use the products he or she recommends consistently and as frequently as directed.
+Successful treatment of dry eyes requires that you are willing to follow your opticians recommendations and that you use the products he or she recommends consistently and as frequently as directed.

 NEED AN EYE EXAM?
 Find a dry eye specialist near you and make an appointment.